UMM-CSci-3601-S17/lab-2-client-server-design-ailaverne/ANSWERS.md

 #### Explain what a route is?

+Spark uses "routes" to associate some method with a URL-matching pattern.
+When Spark receives a HTTP request that matches the URL-matching pattern that you've defined, it calls the method that you told it to.

 #### What is the purpose of the `umm3601.Server` class?

 It sets up all the routes in Spark in order for users to interact with the files in `resources/public`